 What are the best TV antennas?

-For a more budget-friendly option that still matches the best TV antennas, the smaller Mohu Leaf Metro is our favorite inexpensive indoor HDTV antenna, delivering plenty of clear channels for less than $20.
+The Mohu Leaf Metro is the best indoor HDTV antenna, delivering plenty of clear channels, often for less than $20.
 The ultra-affordable antenna boasts a very compact reversible design that's well-suited to apartments and other city dwellings, where the antenna's 25-mile range is perfect for pulling in local stations.

-For another affordable option, we also love the popular 1byone Amplified HDTV Antenna, which is an Amazon best seller thanks to its low price, excellent reception and easy-to-install amplified design.
+For a more affordable option, we love the popular 1byone Amplified HDTV Antenna, which is an Amazon best seller thanks to its low price, excellent reception and easy-to-install amplified design.

 The best TV antennas you can buy today